mordentral/VRExpansionPlugin/README.md

 * IF you do not have c++ code, use the Add New button in the editor and add a blank c++ class to your project.

+* Open up the generated project .SLN file and build the project from the build menu.

+You need to have visual studio installed and follow the UE4 setup guide for it: https://docs.unrealengine.com/latest/INT/Programming/Development/VisualStudioSetup/

 I will offer pre-compiled binaries for all builds as well eventually when the plugin is stable enough for it, but until then installing it in the project instead of the engine is better.

 ### How do I use it? ###